A couple sets out to build an energy efficient log vacation home in the Northwoods of Minnesota.

-The land was originally purchased in 1949 by Ellie’s father, who built a small rustic cabin on the property for summer vacations.
+When you have the perfect getaway setting, it makes little sense to skimp on the getaway home.
+The land was originally purchased in 1949 by Ellie Hodgson’s father, who built a small rustic cabin on the property for summer vacations.
 “The cabin was primitive and needed to be updated, which we did in 1995,” Ellie says.
 “We were all getting older and ‘roughing it’ was not as appealing as it used to be.
 Even after the improvements, we lacked the room needed for big gatherings.”

-Steve and Ellie negotiated with other family members for rights to the land and then began thinking about ways to add livable space.
+Ellie and her husband, Steve, negotiated with other family members for rights to the land and then began thinking about ways to add livable space.
 “Building a new cabin was high on the list,” Ellie says.
 When the property rights were settled, they set their sights on building the ideal log retreat.
 They checked out the nearby headquarters of Tomahawk Log & Country Homes and were pleasantly surprised to discover that the type of structure Tomahawk offers wasn’t anywhere near your father’s log cabin.

 “We found a plan that had many of the items we were looking for in a cabin,” says Steve, “including an open layout with large kitchen, single floor living, attached garage, easy access to outdoor spaces, and an expansive view of lake.”